How To Grill Chicken

 Cover the chicken loosely with aluminum foil and let it rest for about 5-10 minutes after removing it from the grill.
 This short resting period will yield significantly better results and enhance the overall texture and flavor of the chicken.

-See also How To Grill Steak
+See also How Long To Grill Steak

 Basting and Sauce Options